 Other EADI activities for Bridge 47

 EADI and Bridge 47 support Knowledge Exchange Partnerships publication initiatives

 Special Joint Number of Sinergias ED (Portugal) and Revista de Fomento Social (Spain)

 These journals are usually thematic and cover topics such as informal education, development education, social media, the relationship between academia and the community, and the upcoming edition will explore development education policies regarding the SDP 2030 agenda.
 The Sinergias Journal is a unique production of knowledge centered on the inclusive values of the Sinergias ED network.
 It is open-access, published in four languages, open-structured to incorporate those beyond academia, a mixed profession editorial board of academics, civil society practitioners, local staff, and community, and scientific boards of CSOs and academia for a more dynamic peer review structure.
-Publication date is June 2020.
-More information here and here
+The journal can be accessed here and downloaded here

 ANGEL Conference, London, May 2019

 In addition to the specific Knowledge Exchange Partnerships events, a side event during the ANGEL conference in London in May 2019 was organized jointly by the Partnerships and the Advocacy Teams of Bridge 47, focusing specifically on presenting the KEP to a wider academic audience.
 For more information see the blog entry by our Executive Secretary, Susanne v.
 Itter and the conference programme

 During the first conference organized by the Bridge 47 project on 3 October 2018, 100 civil society representatives gathered in Brussels to discuss the role of Global Citizenship Education in achieving sustainable development.